aalonge725/ProfessorAssessor/README.md

 ### Networking

 * Reviews screen
-    * (GET) Query all reviews where professor is the one selected by the user
+    * (GET) Query reviews where professor is the one selected by the user
     * (POST) Create a rating on a post
     * (DELETE) Delete an existing rating
 * Create screen